A wrapper around roll_hampel() that identifies outliers using either

 The selectivity is a value between 0 and 1 and is used to generate an

-appropriate threshold for outlier detection based on the statistics of the
+appropriate threshold for outlier detection based on the Hampel filter values computed from the

 incoming data.
 A lower value for selectivity will result in more